 Out-hustle and out-work everyone around you.

 Wonderful advice!
-While I am not an aspiring journalist, I am passionate about making a positive difference in this world, whether it be through helping others, writing, vegan activism or sustainable landscape architecture (my dream is to be able to do a lot…and finish grad school).
+While I am not an aspiring journalist, I am passionate about making a positive difference in this world, whether it be through helping others, writing, vegan activism, or sustainable design (my dream is to be able to do a lot…and finish grad school).
 I’ve been seeking opportunities to take this advice to heart.
 Last week, I applied to a few positions that are in line with my passions, and I’m excited about the future!

 Before attending last night’s event, my cousin and I made the aforementioned vegan burger in honor of the occasion.
 It seemed fitting to us.
 We used Bareburger’s recipe on People Magazine’s blog, and made a few adjustments of our own.